ktaylor63/southeast/site/content/asheville/for-private-landowners.md

 ### Financial

-Through its grant program, the Partners for Fish & Wildlife program funds habitat improvements on private land.
+Through its grant program, the Partners for Fish and Wildlife program funds habitat improvements on private land.

 ## Who qualifies for assistance?

 The program targets private landowners.

 ### Species that benefit

-The Partners for Fish & Wildlife Program focuses on improving habitat for a group of plants and animals called federal trust resources – including migratory birds and fish as well as federally threatened and endangered species.
+The Partners for Fish and Wildlife Program focuses on improving habitat for a group of plants and animals called federal trust resources – including migratory birds and fish as well as federally threatened and endangered species.

 ### Geographic focus areas